Marian-Lugo/Marian-Lugo/README.md

 <!-- Header -->
 # Hi there!
 I'm Marian 👋

-💻 Crafting web experiences with JavaScript, jQuery, HTML, CSS, and Bootstrap.
+💻 Development of web experiences with JavaScript, jQuery, HTML, CSS, and Bootstrap.

 🌱 Eager to contribute to innovative projects and expand my skills.